Foundation Logo

 2021

 Responding to the changing needs, aspirations, and challenges of young people, the Inlaks Fellowship for Social Engagement was launched to support them in engaging with society's needs and challenges.
+34 people have been supported to date.

 Latest News